Aren’t they all full-spectrum LED grow lights?

 Both deliver a full-spectrum white light that is great for all stages of plant growth.
 The warmer ones are better for flowering, while the cooler ones are better for vegging.
 Many fixtures will include a mix of both.

 Quantum boards deliver the same color spectrum, but do so using many small diodes spread out over a large area, instead of using a few extremely powerful diodes.
+Bar style lights do the same, except the diodes are arranged in separate bars, instead of a larger panel.

 COBs have far more power than regular LED diodes, meaning they penetrate much deeper beneath the canopy.
 This huge advantage leads to bigger and better yields.

-Quantum boards have a much more even coverage, due to their large size.
+Quantum boards and bars have a much more even coverage, due to their large size.
 This means plants throughout the grow area get large amounts of light, which also leads to bigger and better yields.

 More importantly, all-white light contains light at every wavelength, making it a true full-spectrum light.
 “Blurple” LEDs usually only emit light at certain wavelengths, unless they also include white diodes (as the BestVA light does).